 Honestly I feel that I have had the opportunity to re-evaluate my life and what is important.
 Simply put, I have made the decision that I would like to live a simpler life.
 I have realised too that I really would be completely happy living in the middle of the countryside, in the middle of nowhere with my family, my dogs and my cat.
 I would like to grow my own vegetables and get some chickens and I truly feel that I would be entirely contented with that lifestyle.
 Although I haven’t been sleeping particularly well lately, overall I feel like I have taken a step back and become slightly more chilled about things.

 Nature has taken back it’s rightful place.
-At one point it felt like the world had taken a step back in time – nature felt more abundant and glorious, there was less traffic, less pollution and animals were claiming back land that was originally theirs.
+At the beginning of lockdown it felt like the world had taken a step back in time – nature felt more abundant and glorious, there was less traffic, less pollution and animals were claiming back land that was originally theirs.
 It was lovely to be able to see more wildlife and less people, when more people were staying at home, I wish we could have frozen that point of time and remained like it forever.
 Now I think, though, things are going back to normal gradually, although it’s going to be a new normal.

 I can’t really talk about spending more time with loved ones through being furloughed, or getting loads of jobs done at home and completing all those chores that often get put off, because I haven’t been furloughed.
 I have been continuing to work all the way through.
 However I can talk about how my job role has changed during this time.
 I work at a family visitor attraction in marketing, creating content for social media and spending quite a lot of time in the office.
 Because of this I am one of only six staff that have been kept on during this time and not furloughed.
 My job role, however, has temporarily changed, I am still doing admin and content creating but I am also now working outside with the lovely animals.
 I have been mucking out and feeding pigs, chickens, rabbits, guinea pigs, geese, ducks and more.
 I have learnt how to make fences, I have helped herd sheep and lambs and a couple of days ago had to carry a beautiful baby goat from one part of the farm to another.
 Three months ago I would never have even dreamed I would be doing jobs like this!
 Because of my Hashimotos and osteo-arthritis, sometimes it has been a bit of a struggle, but it has given me so much more confidence and because I have been closer to the animals I have managed to get some brilliant close up shots!